Aisle5Oakland/aisle5oakland.github.io/_inactive_beer_menu/9980-GoldenState-Mighty-Dry-Cider.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
-long_desc: "The Hatchet is a blend of sweet and tart apple varietals to yield a refreshing cider with noticeable complexity and a crisp, clean finish."
+long_desc: "Mighty Hops Cider is a juicy West Coast dry-hopped cider.
+Its hop flower aromas coat the crisp apple flavor into a juicy, structured finish. "
 ---

-This is a description for Sonoma Hatchet Apple Cider